-Editor's note: The final name of the term "Network assisted Sidelink Positioning" is FFS.
+This feature is used to estimate the location of a Target UE with the assistance of the network by using the location of one or more Located UEs and the distance and/or direction between the Target UE and the Located UE(s), i.e. the 5GC-MO-LR and 5GC-MT-LR services.
+For location service requests for relative positioning/range/direction between one or more UEs, i.e. SL-MO-LR/SL-MT-LR, the principles are described in clause 5.6.

-This feature is used to estimate the location of a UE with the assistance of the network by using the location of one or more Located UEs and the distance and/or direction between the UE and the Located UE(s).
+For Sidelink Positioning and Ranging, UE assisted mode, UE based mode or standalone mode can be used to estimate the distance and/or direction between the UE and the Located UE(s).
+These modes are the same as those defined in TS 23.273 [8].

-The Network assisted SL Positioning feature has two cases:
+UE assisted mode, UE based mode or Network based positioning can be used to estimate the location of the Located UE as specified in TS 23.273 [8].

-- When the UE can establish a NAS signalling connection, or
+When 5GC is involved for Sidelink Positioning, there can be Network based Sidelink Positioning (see clause 5.5.2, 5.5.3), UE based SL Positioning (see clause 5.5.4, 5.5.5) and UE-only Operation for Sidelink Positioning (see clause 5.5.X).

-- When the UE cannot establish a NAS signalling connection
+The Network based SL Positioning and UE based SL Positiong each has two cases:

-For Ranging, UE assisted mode, UE based mode or standalone mode can be used to estimate the distance and/or direction between the UE and the Located UE(s).
-These modes are defined in TS 23.273 [8].
+- When the Target UE can establish a NAS signalling connection (see clause 5.5.2, 5.5.4), or

-UE assisted mode, UE based mode or Network assisted positioning can be used to estimate the location of the Located UE as specified in TS 23.273 [8].
+- When the Target UE cannot establish a NAS signalling connection (see clause 5.5.3, 5.5.5).